-Bilingual use and easily switching between languages and voices is a key feature of many of our products – but it took a lot of hard work to get there.
+Bilingual use and easy switching between languages and voices is a key feature of many of our products – but it took a lot of hard work to get there.

 In the beginning

 When Augmentative and Alternative Communication (AAC) systems first became available, most could only be used with one language.
-There were a few that supported more than one language, but there were no integrated systems.
+A few that supported multiple languages, but not as integrated systems.
 You had to choose one language or the other.
 It was either impossible or extremely complex to switch over to the other language.
 This did not provide a great experience to someone who needed to use two languages on a daily basis.

 A multilingual text-to-speech app

 Our first step on this road came when we released Proloquo4Text.
 We decided to build it as a multilingual app from the very beginning.
 You don’t need to turn on special settings or make additional purchases - it’s all right there.
 Multilingual use is as seamless as possible.
 The app detects the language you’re typing, and uses the proper Text-to-Speech voice.
 This is even possible on a sentence by sentence level.
 You can also switch the language of the interface, stored phrases and prediction with just a few taps.
 It’s as easy as changing language keyboards.
 Today almost 20% of people using Proloquo4Text do so with two or more languages.

 There’s a large number of bilingual Spanish and English speakers in the United States, so it made sense for us to offer a comprehensive bilingual experience with the Spanish version of Proloquo2Go.

 We also wanted to offer personally relevant experiences for AAC users.
 AAC has to be available throughout the day for an AAC user to start communicating with it.
 What do you think will happen if someone can only use AAC in English, even though they speak Spanish with the most important people in their life?
 The likelihood that they’ll abandon the system increases.